top of page

 her Story

 Christie Ann Cruise, Ph.D., is an educator, author, and social justice advocate with a passion for empowering Black women and girls to speak their truths boldly and unapologetically.
 Her passion led her to serve as a mentor with the Reach & Rise Program of the Gateway Region YMCA, an advisory board member for Nia Kuumba Spirituality Center for African and African American Women, treasurer for the Young Ambassadors of the YWCA of Metro St. Louis, and a volunteer for St. Louis Children's Hospital's Raising St. Louis Program.
-In addition, Dr. Cruise is a member of the Association of Writers & Writing Programs (AWP) and President of the Board of the International Women's Writing Guild (IWWG).
+In addition, Dr. Cruise is a member of the Association of Writers & Writing Programs (AWP) and past President of the Board of Directors for the International Women's Writing Guild (IWWG).

 Dr. Cruise was born in East St. Louis, Illinois.
 She received a Bachelor of Science from the University of Illinois at Urbana-Champaign, a Master of Science degree from Eastern Illinois University, and a Ph.D. from Bowling Green State University.